RainbowMarks/rainbowmarks.github.io/MR340/2023/index.md

 ---
 layout: page
 title: "MR340 - 2023 Missouri River 340 Photos"
-description: "Photos from the 2023 edition of the MR340"
+description: "Photos from the 2023 edition of the MR340, you can browse through our galleries and choose from both digital and physical print options."
 active: mr340
 header-img: "img/posts/2023/MR340/mr340-1.jpg"
 image: "img/posts/2023/MR340/mr340-1.jpg"